antimof/UxPlay/README.md

-# UxPlay 1.72 (beta): AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).
+# UxPlay 1.72 (beta): AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (also runs on Windows).

 ### **Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where ALL user issues should be posted, and latest versions can be found).**

--   ***NEW in v1.72**: Improved Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option.* **Only streaming from the YouTube iOS app (in \"m3u8\" protocol) is currently supported**: (streaming using the AirPlay icon in a browser window is **not** yet supported).Click on the airplay icon in the YouTube app to stream video.
+-   ***NEW in v1.72**: Improved Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option (introduced in 1.71).* **Only streaming from the YouTube iOS app (in \"m3u8\" protocol) is currently supported**: (streaming using the AirPlay icon in a browser window is **not** yet supported).Click on the airplay icon in the YouTube app to stream video.